nextflow-io/nextflow/README.md

 Community
 =========

-You can post questions, or report problems by using the Nextflow [discussion forum](https://groups.google.com/forum/#!forum/nextflow) or the Nextflow [Slack community chat](https://www.nextflow.io/slack-invite.html).
+You can post questions, or report problems by using the Nextflow [discussions](https://github.com/nextflow-io/nextflow/discussions) or the Nextflow [Slack community chat](https://www.nextflow.io/slack-invite.html).

 *Nextflow* also hosts a yearly workshop showcasing researcher's workflows and advancements in the langauge.
 Talks from the past workshops are available on the [Nextflow YouTube Channel](https://www.youtube.com/channel/UCB-5LCKLdTKVn2F4V4KlPbQ)